 This is a ranking of colleges and universities based solely on the popularity of their Allied Health Professions program.
 Read the methodology here.

-LIU Brooklyn is a great decision for students pursuing an Allied Health Professions degree.
-Brooklyn, New York is an ideal environment for young people who appreciate the active city life.
+St Vincent's College is a wonderful decision for students pursuing an Allied Health Professions degree.
+At St Vincent's College, Allied Health students have the plus of a very focused curriculum.
+Bridgeport, Connecticut is an appropriate location for learners who relish the active city life.

 Taking into consideration that 63.0% of students at this school receive educational funding, don't forget to complete the FAFSA.
 Many St Vincent's College first-year students get scholarships.
 Take a deeper dive and find out just how well St Vincent's College ranks in other categories.